The Fourth Workshop on Intelligent and Interactive Writing Assistants

 Submit

-Submit your short paper on OpenReview by 13 February, 2024 11:59PM AoE (no extensions!)
+Submit your short paper on OpenReview (link coming soon) by 28 February, 2025 11:59PM AoE (no extensions!)

 Submissions must be anonymized for review.